 Relevant Party: An individual who participates as a member of a GNSO Group.

-Statement of Interest: A written statement made by a Relevant Party that provides a declaration of interests that may affect the Relevant Party's judgment, on any matters to be considered by the GNSO Group.
+General Statement of Interest: A written statement made by a Relevant Party that provides general information about a participant to understand their background and motivation for participating in GNSO activities. a declaration of interests that may affect the Relevant Party's judgment, on any matters to be considered by the GNSO Group.

+Activity Specific Statement of Interest: A written statement made by a Relevant Party that provides a declaration of interests that may affect the Relevant Party's judgment, on matters to be considered by a specific GNSO Group.

 Material Interest: A material interest is an important interest and is generally, but not always, financial in nature.
 However, in the legal sense, the interest needs to be substantial or of consequence.